 For example, the SBA requires that Economic Injury Disaster Loans (EIDL) over $25,000 are backed by collateral.
 At the same time, the SBA states that they will not decline a loan for lack of collateral, however, you will be required to pledge collateral if it is available.

-Therefore, it is important that you give thought to what collateral you can afford to use to back your SBA disaster loan.
+Therefore, it is important that you decide which collateral you can use to secure your loan.

 7. Check Your Credit Report

-When you apply for a disaster loan through the SBA, they or the loan provider will check your credit report to ascertain what your credit repayment history is like.
+When you apply for a disaster loan through the SBA, they or the lender will check your credit report to ascertain what your credit repayment history is like.
+To increase your chances of approval, it is a good idea to check your credit reports.

-To heighten your chances of approval it is a good idea to pull your credit report and check for any discrepancies or errors beforehand.
-If you do see errors, you should take this up with the credit reporting agency in writing and have these errors rectified before you submit your SBA loan application.
+Check for any discrepancies or errors on your report.
+If you do see errors, you should take this up with the credit reporting agency in writing.
+Make sure you have these errors rectified before you submit your SBA disaster loan application.

 8. Apply Early